 Put yourself on your list of to do’s.
-We all have priorities, and you should be one of them.
-Christine is constantly reminding us that self-love does not exclude the individuals you care for, but it does require you to add yourself to that list.
-Be a giver and a receiver of care; someone who takes care of themselves just as much as they do others.
+Yes, you have priorities, and you are one of them. is Self-care does not mean that you need to exclude taking care of individuals you care for, but it does mean that you to add yourself to that list.
+Be a giver of care and a receiver of care; someone who takes care of themselves just as much as they do others.
 You are worth taking care of.

 In order to take care of you, you need to accept yourself, be compassionate with yourself, forgive yourself, trust yourself, express yourself, and honor all that you are and all that you are not.